MacHertZ233/MU3-ViciousOptimizers/README.md

 + When *ExtendOffset* is used, and offset A ia adjusted to a larger value (whether positive or negative), the cue ticks before the music starts will noticeably deviate from the music.
   + Using *ShiftSECount* will mitigate the situation in most cases.
 But we don't know how well the devs are doing with the audio alignment.

-+ The MonoMod version of *CleanBattlefield* does not hide skills info in the final score page.
++ (Fixing & Testing) The MonoMod version of *CleanBattlefield* does not hide skills info in the final score page.

 ## Build from Source